MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 See Chapter 1 of the [MR Learning Base Module](https://docs.microsoft.com/en-us/windows/mixed-reality/mrlearning-base-ch1) to set up your project to use MRTK.
 Because you've already installed MRTK using NuGet, you can skip the step to import the MRTK .unitypackage, moving on to the setup instructions.

 ## Import the Microsoft Spatializer plugin
-The Microsoft spatializer plugin enables spatialization hardware acceleration on HoloLens2 and is available via Nuget.
+The Microsoft spatializer plugin enables spatialization hardware acceleration on HoloLens 2 and is available via Nuget.
 Open the file **Assets/NuGet.config** in your Unity project to add the Microsoft Spatializer package feed, by adding the following element to the **packageSources** element:
 > [!NOTE]
 > TODO: Change the link below to the public NuGet feed before publishing this page